Aratashen

 Aratashen (Առատաշեն, also Romanized as Arratashen; also, Artashen; until 1978 Zeyva Hayi – meaning "Armenian Zeyva", Zeyva, Bol’shaya Zeyva and Nerkin-Zeyva) is a town in the Armavir Province of Armenia.
-It is located on the Ararat plain.
+It is located on the Ararat Plain.

 Archaeology

-A neolithic-chalcolithic tell is located south of the town.
+A Neolithic-Chalcolithic tell is located south of the town.

-The first occupation phase at Aratashen was preceramic, going back to 6500 BCE.
+The first occupation phase at Aratashen was pre-ceramic, going back to 6500 BCE.
 Parallels are found in the southeastern Trans-Caucasia, and in the northeastern Mesopotamia, especially based on the construction techniques and the lithic and bone tools.

 Also the pottery, after it appears, is somewhat similar.
 The best parallels are with Kul Tepe of Nakhichevan to the south, and with the northern Near East, such as the lower levels of Hajji Firuz Tepe, at Dalma Tepe, and at Tilki Tepe.

-The Shulaveri-Shomutepe culture, that developed in the neighbouring Kura basin and the Karabakh steppe, does not have close parallels with the early Aratashen artifacts.
+The Shulaveri-Shomutepe culture, that developed in the neighbouring Kura basin and the Artsakh steppe, does not have close parallels with the early Aratashen artifacts.

+At Aratashen, obsidian was discovered that came from Turkish sources at Meydan Dağ, in the Lake Van basin; these samples were found in association with the very early Halaf culture ware, which probably also came to Aratashen from the same area.

-First pottery appears at the end of the fifth millennium BC.
+Other types of pottery appear at the end of the fifth millennium BC.
 At this time, the plain of Ararat was in contact with the contemporary populations of northern Mesopotamia, and also with those of the ‘Sioni culture’ of the Kura basin.